20 REASONS TO VISIT NEPAL IN 2022

 THE HINDU CULTURE

 A majority of Nepalis–more than 80%–follow Hinduism.
-In fact, until it became a republic, Nepal was the only Hindu kingdom in the world.
+Until it became a republic, Nepal was the only Hindu kingdom in the world.
 Hinduism can be seen all throughout society, from big, grand temples like Pashupatinath to small family shrines in a corner of a home or courtyard.
 Plus, many of Nepal’s annual festivals are Hindu.
 There are many opportunities to learn about Hinduism in Nepal.
-Culture is also one of the 20 reasons to visit Nepal in 2023.
+Culture is also one of the 20 reasons to visit Nepal in 2022/23.

 THE BUDDHIST CULTURE